-Arsenal officials will fly out to Germany at the start of this week to hold talks with Julian Draxler and Schalke as they target two new signings from the Bundesliga.
+Arsenal officials will fly out to Germany at the start of this week to hold talks with Julian Draxler and Schalke as the Gunners target two new signings from the Bundesliga.

-Even if the two clubs can settle a fee, Goal has learned that Schalke want to land a replacement for Draxler, with Tottenham’s Lewis Holtby said to be high on their target list, before sanctioning the departure of their prize asset.
+Even if the two clubs can settle on a fee, Goal has learned that Schalke wants to land a replacement for Draxler, with Tottenham’s Lewis Holtby said to be high on its target list, before sanctioning the departure of their prize asset.

-Goal exclusively revealed on January 11 that Arsenal were weighing up a January move for Draxler and that the club were confident he could be developed from a wide player into a centre-forward.
+Goal exclusively revealed on January 11 that Arsenal was weighing up a January move for Draxler, and that the club was confident he could be developed from a wide player into a center forward.

 Wenger has been in the market for a "special" forward in the last three windows and stepped up his search this month following Theo Walcott's season-ending knee injury.

-Preliminary discussions have taken place between Schalke and Arsenal, and the Gunners have also learned that Draxler is keen to move to the Emirates Stadium and follow in the footsteps of fellow German internationals Mesut Ozil, Per Mertesacker and Lukas Podolski.
+Preliminary discussions have taken place between Schalke and Arsenal, and the Gunners have also learned that Draxler hopes to move to the Emirates Stadium and follow in the footsteps of fellow German internationals Mesut Ozil, Per Mertesacker and Lukas Podolski.

 Speaking after Arsenal knocked Coventry out of the FA Cup on Friday night, Wenger claimed that the Gunners’ reported pursuit of Draxler was “an illusion”, but behind the scenes progress has been made in capturing a player who has been coveted by a number of Premier League clubs.

-Wenger has also been pursuing loan options this month as he keeps his attacking options open, and is believed to have lined up a short-term striker deal as back-up if Arsenal cannot agree a Draxler deal.
-If the Gunners cannot finalise a transfer for the forward before the window closes, they are expected to make another move in the summer.
+Wenger has also been pursuing loan options this month as he keeps his attacking options open and is believed to have lined up a short-term striker deal as back up if Arsenal cannot agree to a Draxler deal.
+If the Gunners cannot finalize a transfer for the forward before the window closes, they are expected to make another move in the summer.

-Arsenal officials will also meet with their counterparts at Frankfurt in the coming days for talks about a move for Jung, 23.
+Arsenal officials will also meet with their counterparts at Frankfurt in the coming days for talks about a move for 23-year-old Jung.